Sprinkle-Cookie/sprinkle-cookie.github.io/progress.md

 mystery...).

+Now the problem was how to filter out the chat messages from the rest of the ICMP crap that got to the network.
+So we decided to monkey-patch the icmphdr struct.
+We added a new attribute(aptly named `peanuts`), which was set to 2 if it is an ICMPB_and_J packet and from that point on, we were unstoppable.

 Okay, so now sending one liners were easy...
 We had to send each other text files and then images!
 We decided earlier to send across base64 encoded values of the contents of a file.
 Now came the biggest problem.
 The ICMP protocol fragments the file into multiple packets because the maximum size a packet can hold is 1100 bytes.
 Now how would icmp_chat know how many packets to expect?
-We again monkey-patched the structure.
+We again monkey-patched the struct.
 We added the attributes total_pkts and num_pkt to the struct.
 So the icmp_shooter would update the total_pkts based on the file size initially.
 On each packet shooting, the num_pkt would be incremented by one.
 The icmp_chat keep receiving until the num_pkt is equal to total_pkts.
-That was pretty much the last hiccup we had with our chat scripts actually.
+That was pretty much the last hiccup we had with our chat scripts.
 We were even able to send small sized images across, although it took a while.
-We even added a filename attribute to the struct to save the file by the same name at the receiving end.
+We added a filename attribute to the struct to save the file by the same name at the receiving end.

-As an added bonus, we printed out an 'audible bell' binary once the icmp_shooter completes shooting and the icmp_chat completes receiving.
+As a bonus, we printed out an 'audible bell' binary once the icmp_shooter completed shooting and the icmp_chat completed receiving.
 It sounded like the most beautiful sound in the world until it became very irritating.